299th Tactical Aviation Brigade

-The 299th Tactical Aviation Brigade (299 BrTA,"Lieutenant General Vasyl Nikiforov"), is a formation of the Ukrainian Air Force based at Kulbakino Air Base, Mykolaiv Oblast.
+The 299th Tactical Aviation Brigade named after Vasyl Nikiforov (MUN A4465) is a formation of the Ukrainian Air Force based at Kulbakino Air Base, Mykolaiv Oblast.
 The unit is equipped with Sukhoi Su-25 attack aircraft and is tasked with providing close air support for the Ukrainian Ground Forces and the Ukrainian Navy.
 It is subordinated to Air Command South headquartered at Odesa and has some 950 servicemen.
 Initially the airbase operated solely Su-25s but in November 2007 it inherited some 20 Aero L-39 Albatros trainer aircraft from a disbanded unit.
 Known operational aircraft as of 2016 are 13 L-39Cs and 23 Su-25s (of which 5 are Su-25UBs).
 As of late 2025 it could be up to 26, including possibly 8 Su-25UBs.

 History

 Soviet era

 On 4 November 1976, the unit was established as the 299th Instructor-Research Shipborne Aviation Regiment of Soviet Naval Aviation at Saky Air Base, Crimea.
 It operated a squadron of Yakovlev Yak-38s and a squadron of Mikoyan-Gurevich MiG-21s.
 By June 1979, the unit was known as the 299th Ship-Based Attack Regiment (299 KShAP).
 Between 4 April and 9 June 1980, the unit deployed three Yak-38s to Shindand Air Base, Herat Province, during the Soviet–Afghan War to test the aircraft's combat abilities.

 Beginning in September 1989, the regiment began to re-equip with the Sukhoi Su-25, with the transition completed by 3 July 1991.
 The transition to the Su-25 led to the regiment being renamed the 299th Independent Maritime Assault Aviation Regiment (299 OShAP) in 1990.